BitLocker drive encrytion featured image

 enforce encryption type on removeable data drive

-• Disabled – BitLocker setup wizard will continue to ask the user to select the encryption type before turning on BitLocker.
+• Disabled – BitLocker setup will keep asking users to pick the encryption type.

 enforce drive encryption type on removeable drive

-If you do not see the “RDVEncryptionType” item, right-click a blank area and create a new DWORD 32-bit Value registry item.
+If you don’t see it, right-click in an empty area and create a new DWORD 32-bit Value.
+Name it RDVEncryptionType.

 enforce BitLocker encryption type for removeable drives